Hidden in Plain Sight: Understanding and Addressing Self-Neglect in Psychotherapy

 Moving Forward

 Self-neglect isn’t just a clinical issue—it’s a human one.
-It touches on the core of what it means to feel seen, worthy, and whole.
+It touches on the core of what it means to feel seen and worthy.
 As therapists, we must remain attuned to its quiet presence in the room.
 And as individuals, we must all learn to ask ourselves: “Am I tending to my feelings and needs, or quietly pushing them away?”

 By recognising the hidden nature of self-neglect, we can begin to respond—not with judgement, but with understanding.
 And perhaps, in doing so, we create space for something long overlooked: the permission to care for ourselves, fully and unapologetically.

-If this resonates with you or someone you know, therapy can be a supportive place to explore these themes.
-You are not alone—and you deserve care, too.
+If this resonates with you or someone you know, therapy can provide a gentle, supportive space to explore these patterns with understanding and compassion.
+Remember, you are not alone, and your wellbeing is important.

 References